alrichardbollans/phytochemMiner/README.md

 ##

-A repo to build data linking compounds, the plants they occur in and the scientific papers reporting this.
+A pipeline using DeepSeek to extract phytochemical data from literature sources.

 ## Installation